Forecast issued at 4:30 am EST on Saturday 8 March 2014.

-Fire Danger - Severe over the Channel Country and Warrego.
-Very High over other central and southern inland parts.
+Fire Danger - High to Very High in the central and southern interior.

 Sunday 9 March